-Then in 1989, two scientists, Mark and Delia Owens, famous for their book ‘Cry of the Kalahari’, were granted permission to set up a research station in the Park.
-Through their influence and as a means of helping to curb poaching in the area, the authorities allowed entry to a few more safari operators who bring limited numbers into the Park for guided walking safaris and game drives.
-Their efforts in the North Luangwa are documented in their book ‘Survivors Song / The Eye of the Elephant’.
+In 1989, two scientists, Mark and Delia Owens, famous for their book, Cry of the Kalahari, were granted permission to set up a research station.
+Through their influence and as a means of helping to curb poaching in the area, the authorities allowed entry to a few more safari operators who bring limited numbers into the park for guided walking safaris and game drives (no self-driving or private camping is permitted).
+Their efforts in North Luangwa are documented in their book, Survivors Song: The Eye of the Elephant.

-The vegetation ranges from mopane woodland to riverine forest, open grasslands and acacia thicket.
+The vegetation ranges from mopane woodland to riverine forest; open grasslands and acacia thicket.
 Trees include the beautiful sausage tree, vegetable ivory palms, red mahogany and leadwood.

 Operators in this region conduct safaris in the dry season from June to October when animal sightings are at their peak.
 Access in the wet season (from about November to May) is virtually impossible thanks to black cotton soil, dirt roads and swollen waterways.